Stochastic star formation activity of galaxies within the first billion years probed by JWST

-\abstract { Early observations with the \textit{James Webb Space Telescope} have highlighted the excess of UV-bright galaxies at $z>10$, with a derived UV luminosity function (UVLF) that exhibits a softer evolution than expected.
+\abstract { Early observations with the \textit{James Webb Space Telescope} have highlighted the excess of UV-bright galaxies at $z>10$, with a derived UV luminosity function (UVLF) that exhibits a softer evolution in redshift than expected.
 This unexpected trend may result from several proposed mechanisms, including a high star formation efficiency (SFE) or a bursty star formation history (SFH).
-In this work, we aim at characterizing the burstiness level of high-redshift galaxy SFHs and its evolution.
-We implement a stochastic SFH module in \cigale\ using power spectrum densities, to estimate the burstiness level of star formation in galaxies at $6<z<12$.
-We find that SFHs with a high level of stochasticity better reproduce the SEDs of $z>6$ galaxies, while smoother assumptions introduce biases when applied to galaxies with bursty star-formation activity.
-The assumed stochasticity level of the SFH also affects the constraints on galaxies' physical properties, producing a strong and tight relation between the SFR and stellar mass in the case of a smooth SFH, down to a weak relation at $z\geq7$ for an SFH with a high level of stochasticity.
-Successively assuming different levels of burstiness, we determined the best-suited SFH for each $6<z<12$ galaxy in the JADES sample from a Bayes Factor analysis.
-Galaxies are classified according to their level of burstiness, and the corresponding physical properties are associated to them.
-For massive galaxies ($\log M_\star/M_\odot \geq 8.8$), the fraction of bursty galaxies increases from 0.42$\pm$0.08 to 0.76$\pm$0.20 at $z \sim 6$ and $z \sim 12$, respectively.
-At all redshifts, only $<20$\% of low-mass galaxies are classified as bursty, due to their faintness resulting in low S/N. For bursty galaxies, the $\rm \log_{10}(SFR_{10}/SFR_{100})$ ratio, another indicator of bursty star formation, does not evolve with redshift, but the fraction of galaxies with high $\rm \log_{10}(SFR_{10}/SFR_{100})$ slightly increases from 0.25$\pm$0.06 to 0.37$\pm$0.11 between $z\sim6$ and $z\sim9$.
-We include additional constraints from observations on $\sigma_{UV}$ and SFE, finding a maximum of 0.72$\pm$0.02\,mag and 0.06$\pm$0.01, for $\sigma_{UV}$ and SFE, respectively.
+In this work, we aim to characterize the burstiness level of high redshift galaxy SFHs and its evolution.
+We implemented a stochastic SFH module in \cigale\ using power spectrum densities, to estimate the burstiness level of star formation in galaxies at $6<z<12$.
+We find that SFHs with a high level of stochasticity better reproduce the Spectral Energy Distributions of $z>6$ galaxies, while smoother assumptions introduce biases when applied to galaxies with bursty star formation activity.
+The assumed stochasticity level of the SFH also affects the constraints on galaxies' physical properties, producing a strong and tight relation between the star formation rate (SFR) and stellar mass in the case of a smooth SFH, down to a weak relation at $z\geq7$ for an SFH with a high level of stochasticity.
+Successively assuming different levels of burstiness, we determined the best-suited SFH for each $6<z<12$ galaxy in the JADES sample from a Bayes factor analysis.
+Galaxies are classified according to their level of burstiness, and the corresponding physical properties are associated with them.
+For massive galaxies (8.8 $< \log M_\star/M_\odot <$ 9.5), the fraction of bursty galaxies increases from 0.38$\pm$0.08 to 0.77$\pm$0.2 at $z \sim 6$ and $z \sim 12$, respectively.
+At all redshifts, only $<20$\% of low-mass galaxies are classified as bursty; although, this estimate is uncertain because their faintness leads to a low signal-to-noise ratio.
+For bursty galaxies, the $\rm \log_{10}(SFR_{10}/SFR_{100})$ ratio, another indicator of bursty star formation, does not evolve with redshift, but the fraction of galaxies with a high $\rm \log_{10}(SFR_{10}/SFR_{100})$ slightly increases from 0.28$\pm$0.06 to 0.38$\pm$0.11 between $z\sim6$ and $z\sim9$.
+We include additional constraints from observations on $\sigma_{UV}$, the dispersion of the UV magnitude distribution, and SFE, finding a maximum of 0.72$\pm$0.02\,mag and 0.06$\pm$0.01 for $\sigma_{UV}$ and SFE, respectively.
 This confirms that neither alone is responsible for the weak evolution of the UVLF at $z>10$.
-Our results add further evidence that a combination with other mechanisms is likely responsible for the high-$z$ UVLF. }
+Our results add further evidence that a combination with other mechanisms is likely responsible for the high-$z$ UVLF.
+The stochastic SFH module is public as part of \texttt{CIGALE} version 2025.1. }